 The white sea bass is actually a type of fish called a drum or croaker, which is not really a bass.
 It is native to the Pacific waters from Alaska to Baja California.
 They are a popular sport fish and are commercially harvested.
 They are given a "best choice" rating by Seafood Watch if they are caught on handlines, with good alternatives being those caught in drift gillnets or set gillnets.

 The controversial (but very popular) Chilean sea bass is actually a Patagonian toothfish (also called the Antarctic toothfish) and is a type of cod.
 It was relabeled because toothfish isn't an appealing name on a menu (especially at a premium price).
-They are prone to overfishing, but currently receive an "OK" eco-rating.
+They are prone to overfishing but currently receive an "OK" eco-rating.
 Look for the blue eco-label of the Marine Stewardship Council for preferred sources that are fished more sustainably.

-Meanwhile, giant sea bass are groupers.
+Meanwhile, giant sea bass are known as groupers.
 They are critically endangered and are native to the northern Pacific Ocean.
 They are protected from commercial and sport fishing and are unlikely to find being sold legally.

 Grilling Sea Bass